 Although you are not required to have legal representation when filing a personal injury lawsuit, it is usually a good idea.
 An experienced lawyer can assist you in navigating the legal system, compiling evidence to substantiate your claim, and negotiating with the opposing party on your behalf.

-5. What is the deadline for bringing a personal injury claim?
 Each state has a statute of limitations and a deadline for filing a personal injury lawsuit.
 You will likely be barred from recovery if you fail to file your case before this deadline.
 Most personal injury claims in Pennsylvania must be filed within two years of the accident date.